Table of Contents

 Not just the camera, you need more gear

-Some photos may seem to be taken instantly, but the true is that the aperture will stay open even if for a very short amount of time to capture the light.
-All this time it will not be study as your hands can not be study.
-As saying before, help is needed:
+Some photos may seem to be taken instantly, but the truth is that the aperture will stay open, even if for a short amount of time, to capture the light.
+All this time, it will not be sturdy as your hands can not be sturdy.
+As said before, help is needed:

-- Tripods for holding motionless your camera
+- Tripods for holding motionless your camera;

-- Remote control so you’ll not need to trigger the shutter, no need to touch the camera
+- Remote control so you’ll not need to trigger the shutter, no need to touch the camera.

 Remote control for digital camera

-I will start saying that you don’t really need them with the scope to not moving the camera when touching the trigger.
+I will start by saying that you don’t need them with the scope of not moving the camera when touching the trigger.
 Why’s that?
-Because all cameras have the self timer setting.
-This allows you to set it to take photo in few seconds, so no need to touch it, the problem is solved.
+Because all cameras have a self-timer setting.
+This allows you to set it to take photos in a few seconds, so no need to touch it, the problem is solved.

-Here some examples:
+Here are some examples:

-This is a cheap remote control compatible with Sony Alpha Nex
+This is a cheap remote control compatible with Sony Alpha Nex.